mendersoftware/mender-docs/02.Overview/15.Taxonomy/docs.md

 and status of the installations.

 * _Mender Connect_ - A user space application providing the add-ons
-framework, as well as implementation of particular add-ons which can be enabled or disabled as per configuration.
-It is integrated with the Mender Client over a well-defined and portable Device-side API.
+framework, as well as implementation of particular add-ons which you can enable or disable as per configuration.
+It integrates with the Mender Client over a well-defined and portable Device-side API.

 * _Mender Hub Integration(s)_ - A contribution on
 [Mender Hub](https://hub.mender.io/c/board-integrations?target=_blank)
 of a Mender Board integration for a specific board.

-* _Mender Server_ - An application implementing Server-side Mender API, and the
+* _Mender Server_ - An application implementing the Server-side Mender API, and the
 web UI, providing updates to devices.

 * _Organization_ - A single customer environment in the Mender server.
 Also